run-llama/llama_index/docs/core_modules/query_modules/response_synthesizers/modules.md

 - `text_qa_template` and `refine_template` are the prompts used at various stages
 - `use_async` is used for only the `tree_summarize` response mode right now, to asynchronously build the summary tree
 - `streaming` configures whether to return a streaming response object or not
+- `structured_answer_filtering` enables the active filtering of text chunks that are not relevant to a given question

 In the `synthesize`/`asyntheszie` functions, you can optionally provide additional source nodes, which will be added to the `response.source_nodes` list.